Heike Werner Gallery

 Serendipity: »the faculty of making happy chance discoveries«

-The term cybernetic, used by Norbert Wiener in his book »Cybernetics«, 1948, in the context of data processing the first time, developed into the prefix cyber, which today is heavily used, mostly to describe internet or virtual space phenomenons.
+The term »cybernetic« was used by Norbert Wiener in his 1948 book »Cybernetics,« in the context of data processing for the first time.
+It developed into the prefix »cyber«, which is now commonly used to describe internet- or virtual space-related phenomena.
 See Wikipedia: Cybernetics.

 nach oben